 5 Reasons Why Your Website Is Failing

-Websites can be a tricky thing.
-While most focus on a beautifully designed website, there are other important factors that come into the success of converting visitors into leads.
+Website optimization can be a tricky process.
+While most focus on a beautifully designed website, there are other important factors that contribute to the success of converting visitors into leads.

 If you work in the digital industry, this shouldn’t be news to you.
-The number of mobile users continue to increase worldwide, and over half of internet traffic to popular US websites come from mobile devices.
+The number of mobile users continues to increase worldwide, and over half of internet traffic to popular US websites comes from mobile devices.

 Although website engagement time is longer on desktop and bounce rates are higher on mobile, it doesn’t mean we should discount mobile devices for user experience; we should pay more attention to it.

-In fact, Google penalizes non-responsive websites and will show you results that are both relevant and optimal for user experience.
+In fact, Google penalizes non-responsive websites in search rankings and will show you results that are both relevant and optimal for user experience.
 Non-responsive websites cause frustration for users, and users are more likely to leave non-responsive websites in favour of a competitor’s.

-Your website content needs to connect with your audience.
+Your website content needs to connect with your target audience through relevant messaging and visuals.

 Part of this comes from building personas, knowing the needs/pains/desires of your target audience, and tailoring content to them.
 For example, curated photographs that depict your target audience will resonate better than run-of-the-mill stock photography.